-- The unemployment rate for the Oklahoma City metropolitan area which includes Harrah is currently 4.4 percent, which is a decrease of 0.3 percent from a year ago.
-This compares favorably to the state's average unemployment rate of 4.3 percent and favorably to the national average rate of 4.5 percent. - Inflationary trends in the region compare favorably to national indices. - The City's major source of revenue is sales and use tax revenue.
-Sales and use tax revenue decreased 8.1% over the prior year total.
+- The unemployment rate for the Oklahoma City metropolitan area which includes Harrah is currently 2.6 percent, which is a decrease of 1.8 percent from a year ago.
+This compares favorably to the state's average unemployment rate of 3.2 percent and favorably to the national average rate of 3.7 percent. - Inflationary trends in the region compare favorably to national indices. - The City's major source of revenue is sales and use tax revenue.
+Sales and use tax revenue increased 9.2% over the prior year total.

-All of these factors were considered in preparing the City's budget for the 2018-2019 fiscal year.
+All of these factors were considered in preparing the City's budget for the 2019-2020 fiscal year.